camunda/blog.camunda.org/content/post/2016/10/migrate-from-activiti-to-camunda.md

 In Activiti we often see process models without layout information (so called "DI" for diagram interchange).
 The models cannot be graphically displayed in Camunda.
 You might want to auto-layout them, see the link provided below.

-Some elements in the BPMN XML file might cause parsing exceptions in Camunda, the most prominent example is:
+Some elements in the BPMN XML file might cause parsing exceptions in Camunda (you will see `ENGINE-09005 Could not parse BPMN process` somewhere in the logs), the most prominent example is:

 ```<activiti:formProperty type="user" ...```